geniusdibya/pepithon/How to send email using Node.js.md

 ```
 node mailer.js
 ```
-8. This will send the email to recipent email, you can assign multiple email addresses to toMail variable.
-This will send email to multiple emails.
+8. Email sent to the recipient's email address.
+You can assign multiple email addresses to Mail variable.
+Here is a sample to send email to multiple emails:

 ```
 let toMail = 'gnbaviskar2@gmail.com,gnbaviskar3@gmail.com';